anshkunj/Bug-fixing-projects/README.md

-# Python Bug Fixing & Debugging Portfolio
+# Python Bug Fixing & Debugging Projects

 This repository showcases practical Python debugging and bug-fixing skills through a series of structured projects.
 It is designed to demonstrate the ability to identify, analyze, and correct broken code in real-world scenarios, making it ideal for clients, recruiters, or anyone seeking Python development expertise.